hpeinar/booman/README.md

 Changelog
 ==
+<strong>v0.5</strong>
+- introduced camera.
+Board size is currently 40 * 40 tiles to test camera out
+- fixed a bug where space wasn't removed from keyqueue when no bombs were left to place

+<strong>v0.4.1</strong>
+- made a background canvas for drawing grass just one time, instead of every time on update.
+Removed CSS background.

 <strong>v0.4</strong>
 - introduced floating texts.
 Info texts are shown on bonus pickup and death
 - player now spawns onto a random tile (reduces the risk of spawning into a wall or no-way-out position)